Ahmed-Ashraf-Khalil/Machine-learning/README.md

 We all know getting into Machine Learning it is all about the mathematics , statistics and probabilities behind every model and visualizing the important insights.
 In this file you will know :

-* How to implement (Linear Regression , Normal equation , Logistic Regression , K-Means clustering , Associaton rule - Apriori , simple reinforcement learning techniques ) from scratch.
+* How to implement (Linear Regression , Normal equation , Logistic Regression , K-Means clustering , Associaton rule - Apriori , simple reinforcement learning techniques ) from scratch using only numpy and pandas.
 * Important visualizations to gain better understanding about how Machine Learning works in depth.
 * algorithms from scratch to gain the deep understanding of how Machine learning works and how it affects the data.
 <br/>